kritikagarg/Blockchain-python/README.md

-#Blockchain Implementation in python

-##Requirements:
+# Blockchain Implementation In Python

+## Requirements:
-require python(>=3.6)
+- require python(>=3.6)
-pip install pycrypto
+- pip install pycrypto

-##Run the program
+## Run the program
-python blockchain.py
-python blockchain.py > output.txt
+- python blockchain.py or python blockchain.py > output.txt

-##Working
+## Working
-The blockchain is implemented in python3. for a given number, "N" random transactions are made.
+The blockchain is implemented in python3.
+For a given number, "N" random transactions are made.
 Each transaction has the following fields:
 1. Merchant_id
 2. customer_id
 3. Customer’s public key